 - Breast MRI

 - Breast ultrasound

 Digital Breast Tomosynthesis (3D Mammography)

-UPMC Hamot currently is the only facility in Erie County to offer breast tomosynthesis, also known as 3D mammography.
+UPMC Hamot was the first facility in Erie County to offer breast tomosynthesis, also known as 3D mammography.
 Because tomosynthesis takes breast images from multiple angles, it provides improved image quality and increased accuracy in detecting breast cancer.
 A tomosynthesis mammogram takes only a few seconds longer than a traditional mammogram, a difference that most patients do not notice.